mrkline/backpak/docs/src/formats.md

 ## Concepts

-Every Backpak repository starts by cutting files into content-defined chunks, roughly 1MB[^1] in size, using the
+Every backup starts by cutting files into content-defined chunks, roughly 1MB[^1] in size, using the
 [FastCDC algorithm](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf).
 Chunks are then ID'd by their [SHA-224](https://en.wikipedia.org/wiki/SHA-2) hash.